wolskies/raspberrypi-hpl/README.md

 # HPL Test

-The intent of this project is to build on existing work to provide a fast and repeatable process  to configure and run the HPL benchmark on single and clustered Raspberry Pi 4's
+The intent of this project is to build on existing work to provide a fast and repeatable process  to configure and run the HPL benchmark on a single Raspberry Pi 4

 **Resources & Credits**: